Energy price cap. Price cap - What you need to know

 Smart Energy Monitors

 Some Smart Energy Monitors (SEM) won't update with the new prices, so the estimated cost of energy they show will be wrong.
-Don't worry though, bills and direct debits will be charged on the new prices and we will keep trying to fix your SEM.
+Your bills and Direct Debits will be accurate with the new prices.
+We’ll keep trying to fix your SEM so it updates correctly.

-What you can do to manage energy costs
+What can I do to manage energy costs?

 The price cap limits the unit rates and standing charges, not your annual energy cost.